kromerm/adfdataflowdocs/Transformations/adf-data-flow-pivot-transformation.md

 #### Aggregation

-To set the aggregation you wish to use for the pivot, click on the field at the bottom of the Pivoted Columns pane.
-You will enter into the ADF Data Flow expression builder where you can build an aggregation expression and optionally provide an alternate name for your new aggregated values.
+To set the aggregation you wish to use for the pivot values, click on the field at the bottom of the Pivoted Columns pane.
+You will enter into the ADF Data Flow expression builder where you can build an aggregation expression and provide a descriptive alias name for your new aggregated values.

 Use the ADF Data Flow Expression Language to describe the pivoted column transformations in the Expression Builder: https://aka.ms/dataflowexpressions.

 #### How to rejoin original fields
-*NOTE: Aggregate transforms will only output the columns used in the aggregation.
-I.e. only the fields used in group-by and the aggregated fields will be passed on to the next transformation in your data flow.
-If you wish to include the previous columns in your flow, use a New Branch from the previous step and use the self-join pattern to connect the flow with the original metadata.*
+*NOTE: The Pivot transformation will only project the columns used in the aggregation, grouping, and pivot action.
+If you wish to include the other columns from the previous step in your flow, use a New Branch from the previous step and use the self-join pattern to connect the flow with the original metadata*